 - Gluten Free Spinach Pesto Pasta

-No, Italian red sweet peppers aren’t hot at all.
+In this recipe, I used Italian red sweet peppers, which aren’t hot at all.
 They are just like their name, sweet and they have almost a fruity flavor.
 These peppers are perfect for grilling, and they also taste fabulous when you stuff them with meat and cheese.

 My favorite way to serve red sweet Italian peppers is in this best-baked ziti recipe!
 If you have never tried them now is the time, you won’t regret it.

 The stars of this recipe are the Italian Sweet Peppers.
 They add a delicious flavor to the meat sauce, with a very slight hint of spice.
 These Italian Sweet Peppers are sweeter than bell peppers, and they taste great raw and in a recipe.

 Again, feel free to substitute red bell peppers if you can't find the Italian sweet peppers.

 Add ground beef, onion, garlic, and the Italian sweet peppers to a frying pan and cook on medium heat.

 Once the ground beef is mostly cooked, add the tomato sauce.

 Simmer the sauce on low, covered, for 20 minutes.
 Cook the pasta according to package directions.

 Next, add one layer of gluten free ziti to a casserole dish.